Ziptility/RxDBDotNet/example/livedocs-client/LiveDocsThemeInstruction.md

 2. Prioritize simplicity in all design suggestions or code generation.
 3. Before adding new elements, evaluate if existing components can fulfill the requirement.
 4. When suggesting changes, provide rationale based on the core design principle.
-5. Generate code that adheres to the established color palette and typography.
+5. Generate code that adheres to the established dark mode color palette and typography.
 6. Recommend removal of unnecessary elements to align with the minimalist aesthetic.
 7. Ensure all generated code and suggestions maintain accessibility standards.
 8. When in doubt, err on the side of simplicity and minimalism.